Food and Drug Administration, HHS.

 FDA intends to make background material available to the public no later than 2 business days before the meeting.
 If FDA is unable to post the background material on its website prior to the meeting, the background material will be made publicly available at the location of the advisory committee meeting, and the background material will be posted on FDA's website after the meeting.
 Background material is available at https://www.fda.gov/AdvisoryCommittees/Calendar/default.htm.
 Scroll down to the appropriate advisory committee meeting link.

 Procedure: Interested persons may present data, information, or views, orally or in writing, on issues pending before the subcommittee.
-All electronic and written submissions submitted to the Docket (see ADDRESSES) on or before June 5, 2018, will be provided to the subcommittee.
-Oral presentations from the public will be scheduled between approximately 10:25 a.m. and 10:45 a.m., 1:40 p.m. and 2 p.m., and 3:40 p.m. and 4:30 p.m.
-Those individuals interested in making formal oral presentations should notify the contact person and submit a brief statement of the general nature of the evidence or arguments they wish to present, the names and addresses of proposed participants, and an indication of the approximate time requested to make their presentation on or before May 25, 2018.
+All electronic and written submissions submitted to the docket (see ADDRESSES) on or before June 6, 2019, will be provided to the committee.
+Oral presentations from the public will be scheduled between approximately 9:35 a.m. and 10:05 a.m., 1:10 p.m. and 1:25 p.m., and 3:10 p.m. and 3:25 p.m.
+Those individuals interested in making formal oral presentations should notify the contact person (see FOR FURTHER INFORMATION CONTACT) and submit a brief statement of the general nature of the evidence or arguments they wish to present, the names and addresses of proposed participants, and an indication of the approximate time requested to make their presentation on or before May 29, 2019.
 Time allotted for each presentation may be limited.
 If the number of registrants requesting to speak is greater than can be reasonably accommodated during the scheduled open public hearing session, FDA may conduct a lottery to determine the speakers for the scheduled open public hearing session.
-The contact person will notify interested persons regarding their request to speak by May 29, 2018.
+The contact person will notify interested persons regarding their request to speak by May 30, 2019.

 Persons attending FDA's advisory committee meetings are advised that FDA is not responsible for providing access to electrical outlets.